 Dr Marcella Vigneri

-I have been a seminar leader for Principle of Social Research and Health Services in the MSc in Public Health.
+I have been seminar leader for Principle of Social Research and for Health Services in Low and Middle Income Countries.

 I have tought impact evaluation methods, research design in gender based violence and middle level theory applications for knowledge transfer for various short course aimed at international development practitioners.

 I have also led a seminar on seminar on 'WASH impact studies' for the Environmental Health Policy module.

 I am currently enrolled in the Postgraduate Certificate in Learning and Teaching (PGCiLT)

 Child protection, adolescent wellbeing, economic interventions to improve public health outcomes in humanitarian settings, climate shocks and WASH-related violence against women